JuriFroh/Intro/README.md

 # Intro

-In this repository I am going to add my professional interests, skills, and contacts to reach me out
+In this repository I am going to add my professional interests, skills, and contacts to reach me out.